codesandtags/hello-pet/README.md

 I want to connect those pets fundations and get more people involved to change the world for good.

+## Technologies used

+- Gatsby

 ## Features

-[ ] Allow to get data from Google Sheets.
+- [ ] Allow to get data from Google Sheets.
-[ ] Allow connect social networks
+- [ ] Allow connect social networks
-[ ] Allow to add traceability for the pets adopted.
+- [ ] Allow to add traceability for the pets adopted.
-[ ] Allow to get donations in criptocurrencies
+- [ ] Allow to get donations in criptocurrencies
-[ ] Allow to get public information and statistics for the pets adopted, rescued and supported by people.
+- [ ] Allow to get public information and statistics for the pets adopted, rescued and supported by people.

 ## Contributors